ChartCoder: Advancing Multimodal Large Language Model for Chart-to-Code Generation: Limitation

 This work aims to tackle the challenge of chart-to-code tasks with MLLMs.
 First, we propose the ChartCoder, which utilizes Code LLM as the language backbone dedicated to chart-to-code tasks.
 Second, to solve the scarcity of chart-to-code data, we present the first large-scale and diverse chart-to-code dataset, Chart2Code-160k.
 Finally, to emphasize the key information, we propose the Snippet-of-Thought (SoT) method to generate step-by-step data.
 Experiments show that ChartCoder outperforms existing open-source MLLMs.

-\subsection{Limitation}
+\section{Limitation}

-Our study is comprehensive but has certain limitations that we aim to address in future research.
+Our study is comprehensive but has certain limitations we aim to address in future research.
 Due to constraints in computational resources, we only trained ChartCoder with 7B parameters, which has demonstrated sufficiently good results for now.
 A larger model could potentially achieve even better performance.
-Future work may focus on exploring more complex and diverse charts and codes while also experimenting with other image types, such as HTML, to develop a comprehensive multi-modal code large language model.
+Future work may explore more complex and diverse charts and codes while experimenting with other image types like HTML to develop a comprehensive multi-modal code large language model.

-\subsection{Ethical Statement}
+\section{Ethical Statement}

 Our research employs publicly available models and datasets with proper citations.
 This approach minimizes the risk of generating toxic content, leveraging the widely used and non-toxic nature of our datasets and prompts.